tls-n/BTCPriceFeed/README.md

 4. BTCPriceFeed verifies that the proof is valid and the data source is correct.
 Afterwards the price is stored.
 5. Using the `getPrice()` function of BTCPriceFeed the user now has secure access to the BTC-USD price at time **T**.

+### Notes
-Note, that due to the functionality of the bitcoin.com API, **T** has to refer to the beginning or end of a day.
+- Note, that due to the functionality of the bitcoin.com API, **T** has to refer to the beginning or end of a day.
+- Note, that as bitcoin.com currently does not support TLS-N, the contract checks for the use of the TLS-N.org proxy.